malek-messaoudii/French-Sentiment-Analysis-Using-Glove-Word-Embedding/README.md

 - Train a classification model to predict the sentiment of tweets.

+- Use Gradio to make interface and see results

 ## Methodology

 ### Data Preprocessing:

 - Text cleaning (removing punctuation, stopwords, etc.).

-Tokenization of text into words.
+- Tokenization of text into words.

 - Vectorization with GloVe: